prathamesh-mali/prathamesh-mali/README.md

 # 💫 About Me:
-🔭 I’m currently working on Flutter<br>👯 I’m looking to collaborate on Flutter Django and Mern<br>🌱 I’m currently learning<br>
+🔭 I’m currently working on Flutter<br>👯 I’m looking to collaborate on Flutter, Django and Mern<br>🌱 I’m currently learning<br>